TylerLeonhardt/Set-Game-Simulator/README.md

 Secondly, for styling, I used Google's [Material Design Light](http://getmdl.io).
 It's a new 'bootstrap-like' framework that allows you to use some pretty handy tools like the 'grid', and really awesome looking inputs and nav bars and such.

 If there are any other clarifications you would like, please don't hesitate to react out.
+I took a very different approach to the challenge.

+### Prerequisites

+I'm currently using Ruby version: `ruby 2.0.0p645`

+You'll also need to install the Rails gem which you can do [here](http://rubyonrails.org/download/)!

 ### Setup